anyaharter97/notes/reference_virt_libvirt-dbus.md

 (*virtDBusGDBusEnumerateFunc)(gpointer userData);
 ```
 <deleteme**>
 >The virtDBusGDBusMethodTable is defining a struct.
 There is an instance of this struct for every interface (including connect).
+The table contains an entry for every method belonging to that interface.
+A method belongs to an interface if it takes a pointer to that interface as its first argument.

 ``` c
 struct _virtDBusGDBusMethodTable {